 Business Liability/Property Insurance

-inventory owned by the business against physical loss or
+property and inventory owned by a business against physical loss or

 damage by theft, fire, water, accident, or other occurrences.